nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-windows/installing-the-nuxeo-platform-as-a-windows-service.md

     nuxeoctl.bat --gui=false stop
     ```

+8. Open the `wrapper.conf` file:
+    - at the end of the file, add a new line among the additional java options to set the `nuxeo.home` environment property.
+In the example below, Nuxeo is installed in `E:\Nuxeo` and the new line is the 10th wrapper additional option:

+    ```
+    wrapper.java.additional.10 = -Dnuxeo.home=E:\\\\Applis\\\\Nuxeo
+    ```
-8. Open the `wrapper.conf` file and make sure the `wrapper.console.title` entry does not contain a colon (":") or the `runConsole.bat` execution will fail.
+    - make sure the `wrapper.console.title` entry does not contain a colon (":") or the `runConsole.bat` execution will fail.
 In that case, remove the colon or set another title.
 9. Execute your wrapped application as a console application:

     ```